Celebrate 15 issues on Nov. 2 at 8pm at Bike Pirates: 1292 Bloor St. West in Toronto, ON

 Interested in radical publishing?
 Join Upping the Anti as an editor, associate editor, or publishing committee volunteer.

-We are currently looking for story ideas for ISSUE FIFTEEN, which will be released in June 2013.
-If you have an idea for a story you would like to see published in our journal, please send us a one-page pitch by Thursday, February 28, 2013.
+We are currently looking for story ideas for ISSUE SEVENTEEN, which will be released in Dec 2014.
+If you have an idea for a story you would like to see published in our journal, please send us a one-page pitch by Wednesday, August 20, 2014.
 In addition to the pitch, please submit a short writing sample (max 1,000 words).

 The World is Changing and UTA is Changing with it: A Statement from the UTA Editorial Committee

 One week before she began serving a 16th month sentence related to her participation in organizing the G20 protests, UTA sat down with Amanda Hiscocks for a wide ranging discussion about her situation as a political prisoner and her analysis of the fallout of state repression against those organizing against the G20 summit in Toronto in 2010.
 This interview will be published in a forthcoming issue of UTA, but we are making the raw audio available here so that activists can get a better a sense of Mandy’s assessment of the features of state repression and what needs to be done to support the G20 political prisoners.

 Pick up copies of Upping the Anti for you or a friend during our Holiday Special, and get three issues for $25.